-Severally, he was tempted to leave the corner of the hut where he stood beside his old mother, and go over to the bed that carried his baby, but the chief priest stood over the child, his back to them so that they could not clearly see what he was doing.
+Severally, he was tempted to leave the corner of the hut where he stood besides his old mother, and go over to the bed that carried his baby, but the chief priest stood over the child, his back to them so that they could not clearly see what he was doing.

 Terngu sweated, fidgeting nervously on his spot.
 He thought about his wife who had opted not to witness the ceremony…

-“Hmmm” exhaled the old chief priest.
+“Hmmm” the old chief priest finally exhaled.
 Terngu jolted his head upwards and watched impatiently as the man slowly turned around to face them.
-His mother joined in the wait, certain of her assumptions but hoping that she was wrong.
+His mother joined in the wait, certain of her assumptions but hoping that she had been wrong all along.

 “She is a strange baby” the chief priest begun, now standing face to face with them, “tonight, before bedtime, take some ashes, spread them around this room,” he paused to gesticulate with his hands, “by morning, we would know for sure.”

 Terngu was bewildered.
-He shot his mother a questioning look, demanding with his eyes an explanation over the chief priest’s statement, but his old mother nodded understandably at the chief priest’s instructions, “We will do as you have said” she assured him.
+He shot his mother a questioning look, demanding with his eyes an explanation over the chief priest’s statement, but his old mother nodded with understanding at the chief priest’s instructions, “We will do as you have said” she assured him.

 The old man nodded, stomped his walking stick to the floor before commencing to stride out of the thatched hut.

 By nightfall of that day, Terngu with the guidance of his mother sprinkled ashes around the bed he shared with his wife and daughter.
 He also spread it in various corners of the thatched hut, making sure to sprinkle a straight line of ashes across the door’s entrance.

-“It is okay” his mother commented satisfied, “spread no more”
+“It is okay” his mother commented, feeling satisfied, “spread no more”

 His wife had been watching from her bed, terrified.
-The recent turnaround of events and speculations had planted fear in her heart, over her own child.
+The recent turnaround of events and speculations at the house had planted fear in her heart, over her own child.
 But she continued to carry her in her thighs, grateful that in the least, she would not be spending the night alone.